A high adventure living history field trip with rafting

 3 adventures, 6 meals, 2 nights

-Ideal for older classes studying California history that would also like to go whitewater rafting.
-We start with our beloved two night Double Jack, then we finish it off with a day of Class III whitewater rafting.
+Ideal for classes looking for a longer trip and more adventure.
+We start with our beloved two night Double Jack, then we finish it off with a day of whitewater rafting.
+There are two options to choose from; Class III whitewater rafting or an educational Class II float.
+The Double Jack with Class III rafting is $289 per per person and ideal for 6th grade and up.
+The Double Jack with Float add on is $246 per person and is for ages 7&up.
 Note: In some years that water flows on the river are not always ideal for rafting with students in the Spring, so we might switch to outdoor Rock Climbing and refund you the difference in price.

 Two nights gives us the time needed to experience even more of the hands on experiential learning activities that teachers have come to expect from our 49er Fun program, while adding in a little more time to rest, play, and grow in our Christian faith.